lucasmreis/blogSource/src/posts/from-elm-to-fable.md

     Film.view >> Html.map LoadCharacters
 ```

-And now we can convert the rest of the views of the application:
+And now we can convert all the views of the application:

 ```fsharp
 let view model =